cosmic-zip/witch_craft/README.md

 **ANTIVIRUS**

-    antivirus                   Maid_av is a basic malware detection tool based on hashes.
+    antivirus                   antivirus is a basic malware detection tool based on hashes.

     --hash                      Hash sha256, return the hash if an malware are detected --pattern                   Search on a database for hash md5, sha256, name, extension